awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 ### Routing

-Top level routing happens when creating the http server in `src/startup.rs`, with specific routes registered in `src/healthz.rs`, `src/collection.rs`, and `src/report.rs`.
+Top level routing happens when creating the HTTP server in `src/startup.rs`, with specific routes registered in `src/healthz.rs`, `src/collection.rs`, and `src/report.rs`.
 All routes are instrumented, and primarily serve as a facade between Actix's HTTP tooling and the SDK resources.

 ```Rust